 The Chronicles of Misty

 Hairdresser Malcolm Edwards has worked with some of the most talented photographers of his generation.
-Known for his fantastical and theatrical work, his creations can be seen on the catwalk for Vivienne Westwood Red Label, Gareth Pugh and Céline.
-His editorial with photographer Tim Walker has allowed him to demonstrate his skills in helping to actualise extravagant concepts as well as inspiring an emerging generation who are interested in the raw and deconstructed element of his work.
-Maxine Leonard talks to Malcolm Edwards about escape.
+Known for his fantastical and theatrical work, his creations can be seen across the catwalks and most notably in his extraordinary editorial work with photographer Tim Walker.

 I first met Malcolm when I was assisting.
 I watched him from afar: a Viking of a man, a force of nature, who produced work that was extraordinary.
 I had the privilege of working with him years later.
 He showed me what working as a team truly meant.
 When I spoke to Malcolm on the phone he told me about a little a boy he knew growing up in Glasgow who loves to escape and retreat to his bedroom where he performs to Abba.
 He asked Malcolm to make him a wig.
 These sentiments represented Malcolm, a man whose reality is escapism and creating another universe through his craft, which has impacted on the fashion world.
 These words are a personal journey for the next generation.